Bunun people: History

 In 1941 the Bunun were relocated following the Pasnanavan incident.

 Throughout the 20th century, several waves of missionaries of various denominations spread across Taiwan.
 They were particularly successful with the aboriginal inhabitants of the island and after the last missionary wave in the 1940s, that originated in Japan, a majority of aborigines were converted to Christianity.
 Today, most Bunun either belong to the Catholic Church or to the local Presbyterian Church.

 After the arrival of the Chinese Nationalist Kuomintang in October 1945, difficult days began for the aboriginal population.
 The "one language, one culture" policy of the Nationalist government prohibited to use of any language other than Standard Mandarin, for official use as well as in daily life, and indigenous cultures were systematically discriminated against and encouraged to assimilate into mainstream culture.
 Bunun culture was eroded by the joint pressure of their new faith as well as the government's sinification policies.
 The situation improved only recently after two decades of democratic reforms.

 Culture

+Clothing

+Originally, the Bunun people crafted their clothing from animal skins and linen.
+However, through integration with the Han people, they have started to use materials such as cotton and wool.

+Men's clothing features an open white vest with vibrant multi-colored geometrical patterns at the opening and on the back.
+These patterns primarily feature the colors pink, green, yellow, red, and dark blue.
+Bunun people wear this vest with a short black skirt and a colorful abdominal bag, functioning as a type of undergarment.
+These clothes are usually worn during the rituals.
+Another version of men's clothing consists of a knee-length black skirt paired with a black or blue long-sleeved coat with colorful embroidery on the neckline, in the middle of the coat and on the back.

+Women's clothing includes a long black or blue dress with extended sleeves with embroidery at the sleeve ends and dress placket.
+Another attire involves a long-sleeved shirt with embroidery at the sleeve ends, collar, shirt placket, and bottom hem.
+This shirt is paired with a long skirt with a colorful pattern at the bottom hem, and an apron worn over the skirt.
+The apron has embroidery at the center, left side, and bottom.
+Another version includes trousers worn under the apron.

+Additionally, the Bunun people adorn themselves with various ornaments and accessories, such as headbands exclusively worn by males, hats, and necklaces.
+Most of these accessories are crafted from glass beads or shell pieces.